Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-y7y-w8tPtLw.md

 ### Transcript

-> will there be overclocking of vehicles no i don't think so
+> will there be overclocking of vehicles no I don't think so